Getting Around in Manchester

 Trains

-Trains in Manchester don't run as extensively as buses but are a faster way of getting around as they are less susceptible to rush hour congestion.
+While trains in Manchester don't cover the city as widely, they're generally still a faster way of getting around as they are less susceptible to rush-hour congestion.
 Rail services regularly run to select locations in the city and surrounding areas.
 Most trains pass through Manchester Piccadilly or Manchester Victoria.

 Trams

-Trams in Manchester are known as the Manchester Metrolink and run along seven colour-coded lines.
+Trams in Manchester are known as the Manchester Metrolink and run along eight colour-coded lines.
 Tram fares are higher than the equivalent bus fare, but they are generally faster and more efficient.

 Taxis in Manchester